AijaRe/42Porto_cpp/cpp08/README.md

 Of course, you will write your own tests and they will be way more thorough than the ones below.
 Test your Span at least with a minimum of 10 000 numbers.
 More would be even better.

+### ex02 - Mutated abomination

+The `std::stack` container is very nice.
+Unfortunately, it is one of the only STL Containers that is NOT iterable.
+That’s too bad.

+But why would we accept this?
+Especially if we can take the liberty of butchering the original stack to create missing features.

+To repair this injustice, you have to make the std::stack container iterable.

+Write a `MutantStack` class.
+It will be implemented in terms of a `std::stack`.
+It will offer all its member functions, plus an additional feature: `iterators`.

+Of course, you will write and turn in your own tests to ensure everything works as expected.